CaF2/lspJump/README.md

 * Go to definition
 * Show references
 * Hover to see information
-* Tab completion is under development
+* Tab completion is in development, to see progress set the environment variable DEVELOP_FEATURES=true

 ## Note for Makefile users